Éric Boucher - 2009-12-10

 Shortly after Stadtbredimus, leave the N10 and turn left towards Greiveldange.
 The road climbs up among vines, offering splendid views over the meandering Moselle.
 After Greiveldange, return to the N10 in the valley and head towards Wasserbilig, crossing through Ehnen and its old district, Wormeldange with its large wine cellars, the centre of Luxembourg's Riesling and Grevenmacher wines…

 The wine road finishes in Wasserbilig, where the two rivers, the Sûre and the Moselle, meet - the ideal departure point for boat excursions.

+Start at Echternach, taking 45 minutes to visit the capital of the Little Switzerland and one of the most beautiful towns in Luxembourg.
+Surrounded by wooded hills, this spot in the lower Sûre valley on the border with Germany is idyllic.
 The architectural heritage is remarkable and had a narrow escape - the town was almost completely destroyed in September 1944 under the cross-fire of the Americans and Germans during the Ardennes offensive.
 But fortunately it doesn't show!
 The small streets in the pedestrianised town centre are lined with beautiful traditional houses, and on the Place du Marché, you'll see the former 15th century law courts with their Gothic arcades and bartizans.

 A few strides from there, forming, as it were, a town within the town with its imposing size, is the abbey.
 This monastery had a great intellectual influence in the Middle Ages, but while precious manuscripts exist from those days (including the famous Codex Aureus kept in Nuremberg), the medieval buildings have completely disappeared, the last ones destroyed in 1724.
 The buildings seen today are mainly from the 18th century and have a fine classical appearance.